Django184/Qgis2webmap/README.md

-# Hydropower centrals along the Rhône river in Valais
+# Hydropower centrals along the Rhône river in Valais - Webmap

 Final version of my webmap created in Qgis and exported via Qgis2web of the hydropower plants in the swiss Rhône catchment.